 When the temperature drops we need boots that are not only warm, but waterproof, and easy to use.
-A great snowmobile boot is designed specifically for the sport.
+Good snowmobile boots are designed specifically for the sport.

-Quick Answer: The 5 Best Snowmobile Boots For 2017
+Quick Answer: The 5 Best Rated Snowmobile Boots For 2021

 - Baffin Wolf Snowmobile Boots

 - Sorel Bear Extreme Snowmobile Boots

 - Closure: BOA

 Decidedly more “woodsman” than some of the other boots on our list, these snowmobile boots look like they could be equally at home on a winter hunting trip.

 600 grams of insulation is right at that level I like to see in a cold temperature winter boot so it should keep you toasty warm in all but the harshest weather.

 With a strong list of features like Gore-Tex and a BOA enclosure instead of traditional laces make these a strong contender!